 On World Vegan Day this past Nov.
 1, the UK’s first permanent vegan butcher shop opened in London and completely sold out.
 Inundated with 100 online orders within their first 10 minutes, the shop also attracted long lines down the street, reported Plant Based News.

 According to Live Kindly, while set up much like a traditional butcher shop with white tile walls and meat cases, Rudy’s Vegan Butcher offers patrons completely meat- and dairy-free selections, including plant-based pastrami, seitan chicken, ‘soysage’ patties and Christmas turkey rolls.
 The substitutes are made from soya and wheat protein seitan that mimic the experience of meat, Business Insider reported.

-"It's all designed to emulate meat.
-It tastes like meat, it's got meat-like texture," said veteran vegan chef and Rudy's co-founder Matthew J. Foster, reported Fox News.
+“It’s all designed to emulate meat.
+It tastes like meat, it’s got meat-like texture,” said veteran vegan chef and Rudy’s co-founder Matthew J. Foster, reported Reuters.

 Spurred on by the animal cruelty he witnessed as a professional chef, Foster and his business and life partner Ruth (Rudy) Mumma opened the non-traditional butcher shop as an extension of their popular restaurant, Rudy’s Dirty Vegan Diner.
 The latter launched in April 2018 as London’s first vegan diner, Camden New Journal reported.

-"It didn't seem right anymore," Foster told the news report.
-"We can survive and thrive far better on a plant-based diet."
+“It didn’t seem right anymore,” Foster told Live Kindly.
+“We can survive and thrive far better on a plant-based diet.”